trackmania-rl/tmrl/docs/get_started.md

-# Train a new car
+## Train your own self-driving AIs
  Now we will see how to train our own car with the track you want

 if you want to train the car with the lidar you will need to train it on road only, the lidar doesn't deal with other surfaces.

 You can train the car on whatever surfaces if it is trained with camera but you computer may need a good GPU to run both CNN and trackmania.

-# Use TMRL APIs in your favorite game
+## Use the TMRL API in other applications

 you can simply run the code on tmnf by changing this option in config.py: `PRAGMA_TM2020_TMNF = True`